Highlights of part I – Macro Fundamentals

 Stocks and Flows

-From the sectoral balances we know that the an increase in the public sector deficit leads to an equal increase in the private sector surplus.
-The surplus allows the private sector to accumulate financial wealth.
+From the sectoral balances we know that an increase in the public sector deficit leads to an equal increase in the private sector surplus and then this surplus allows the private sector to accumulate financial wealth.

-Let’s put this in terms of stock and flows and explain it with an example.
+Let’s put this in terms of stock and flows and make it clear with an example.

-Every month it has a balance surplus (income > spending) of 10$, if we hypothesise that income and spending are constant over the course of the year, the household has 10$ of saving flow each month.
+Every month it has a balance surplus (income greater than spending) of 500£, if we hypothesise that income and spending are constant over the course of the year, the household has 500£ of saving flow each month.

-At the end of the year the sum of all the monthly flows accumulates to a stock corresponding to the accumulated households’ financial wealth (1200$).
+At the end of the year the sum of all the monthly flows accumulates to a stock corresponding to the accumulated households’ financial wealth (6,000£ = 500£ x 12).

 How can a sector run a deficit?